CodeForAfrica/outbreak.AFRICA/README.md

 ## Installation

-outbreak.Africa is a SSR rendered [Next](https://nextjs.org/) web app deployable to [Zeit](https://zeit.co).
+outbreak.Africa is a SSR rendered [Next](https://nextjs.org/) web app deployable to [Vercel](https://vercel.com/) on staging.
 See [package.json](./package.json) for the full list of dependencies and build & deploy scripts.

 Run the following to get started locally: